tidy-finance/website/docs/31_beta.md

 }
 ```

 Next, we define a function that does the rolling estimation.
-To perform the rolling window estimation, we use the `slider` package of [Davis Vaughan](https://github.com/DavisVaughan/slider), which provides a family of sliding window functions similar to `purrr::map()` which we already have seen in previous sections.
-Most importantly, the `slide_period` function is able to handle months in its window input in a straight-forward manner.
+To perform the rolling-window estimation, we use the `slider` package of [Davis Vaughan](https://github.com/DavisVaughan/slider), which provides a family of sliding window functions similar to `purrr::map()` which we already have seen in previous sections.
+Most importantly, the `slide_period` function is able to handle months in its window input in a straightforward manner.
 We thus avoid using any time-series package (e.g., `zoo`) and converting the data to fit the package functions, but rather stay in the tidyverse.

-The following function takes an input data and slides across the month vector, considering only at total of `months` months.
-As we demonstrate further below, we can apply the same function to daily returns data.
+The following function takes input data and slides across the month vector, considering only a total of `months` months.
+As we demonstrate further below, we can also apply the same function to daily returns data.

 ```r
 roll_capm_estimation <- function(data, months, min_obs) {